OTC Medicines

 US FDA Publishes FY 2025 Drug Quality Sampling And Testing Results

-The US FDA has released its FY 2025 drug quality surveillance results, confirming high compliance rates across tested pharmaceuticals with only one specific dissolution failure identified.
-This update signals the FDA's continued reliance on risk-based post-market testing to drive enforcement and quality improvements, necessitating rigorous supply chain oversight for manufacturers and distributors.
+The US FDA has released its FY 2025 drug quality surveillance results, confirming high compliance across tested pharmaceuticals with only one specific dissolution failure identified.
+This update signals the agency's continued reliance on risk-based post-market testing to drive enforcement, necessitating rigorous quality control and supply chain oversight for manufacturers.

 fda.govUnited StatesUnited States